RedBeret/MontLuxeWatch-ReactFlaskEcommerce/README.md

 # Mont Luxe Watch Company E-Commerce Platform Setup Guide

+Welcome to the Mont Luxe Watch Company E-Commerce Platform.
+This guide will walk you through the steps to set up your development environment for both the backend (Flask) and frontend (React) components of the application.

 ## Preparing the Backend Environment (`server/`)
 Before initializing the database, ensure you have a `.env` file set up in your `server` directory.
-This file will store environment variables essential for your Flask application.
+This file will store essential environment variables for your Flask application.

-### Generating a Secret Key
+### Generating the Secret Key
+1. Open a terminal.
-1. To generate a secret key for Flask, use a Python shell and the following command:
+2. Generate a new secret key by running the following command:
-    ```python
-    import os
-    os.urandom(24)
+    ```console
+    python -c 'import secrets; print(secrets.token_hex())'
     ```
-2. This command will output a secret key.
-Copy this key.
+3. Copy the output; this is your secret key.

 ### Creating the .env File
 1. In your `server` directory, create a file named `.env`.